De Blasio, Shea announce program to curb explosion of gun violence in NYC

 The officials algo gave updates in a couple of high-profile cases recently.

 Investigators reportedly were talking to a person of interest in the case of the fatal shooting of one-year-old Davell Gardner over the weekend at a Brooklyn barbecue.
-Police also announced Thursday the arrests of three men in the Bronx for the shooting of Anthony Robinson, 29, on July 5th.
+Police also announced Thursday the arrests of three men in the Bronx in the shooting of Anthony Robinson, 29, on July 5.

-The clearance rate for solving shootings has been under 30 percent but Shea noted that since Monday cops have made 13 arrests for shootings and homicides in recent days.
+The clearance rate for solving shootings has been under 30% but Shea noted that since Monday officers have made 13 arrests for shootings and homicides in recent days.